 Let’s Drive helps players become familiar with U.S. geography, but strategy and critical thinking play a larger role.
-It incorporates elements of some of the much more complex strategy games such as the Empire Builder series (Mayfair Games) which I love--elements such as drawing destination cards and moving around a map.
+It incorporates elements of some of the much more complex strategy games--elements such as drawing destination cards and moving around a map.
 However, there’s no money and no serious math involved.
 This means that players as young as eight or nine should be able to play, yet the game is complex enough to interest adults as well.

 As with other SimplyFun games, the board and playing pieces (even the box!) are gorgeous and solidly constructed.
 The board comes folded into two parts, each of which unfolds four sections.
 The full board is 28” by 17”.